 Here are some resources to buy your own cookie stamps:

-- Keep your eyes peeled in thrift stores.
+- Keep your eyes peeled in thrift and antique stores.

 - Check out this Scottish thistle stamp, along with many other designs, from Birdsall Worthington Pottery based right here in my home province of Nova Scotia, Canada.